 - Loss of a single phase on three-phase motors can damage equipment and lead to costly repairs.

-What causes phase loss?
+What causes single phasing?

 The loss of a single phase on a three-phase line may be due to a downed power line or a blown pole-top fuse on the utility system.
-Phase loss may also result from a single-phase overload condition causing one fuse to blow, or an equipment failure within your facility.
+Phase loss may also result from a single-phase overload condition causing one fuse to blow, or an equipment failure within a facility.

 Phase loss protection

 Phase loss protection devices are relatively inexpensive and simple to install.
 They provide protection by disconnecting the equipment from the circuit when phase loss is detected.
 Phase or voltage monitors are the most common solution.

 In addition to voltage, most phase monitors also measure current and phase angle, which can indicate phase loss, as well.
 Phase monitors detect over-voltage, under-voltage, phase reversal and excessive on/off cycling — all of which can damage motors.
 They react to total phase loss or phase unbalance.
 The monitor can send an audible or visible alarm, or completely shut the motor down.

 Phase monitors can be installed on each motor or on the secondary side of the circuit.
 Add a shunt trip capacitor when placing the monitor on the secondary side so that it will still operate if there is a loss of power.
 Choose phase monitors based on the incoming line voltage and the detected frequency.